haoran0115/haoran0115.github.io/_pages/about.md

 Welcome to my homepage!

 ## Who am I
-I am an undergraduate student majoring in bioinformatics and minoring in mathematics at CUHK-Shenzhen expected to graduate in 2023.
+I am an undergraduate student majoring in bioinformatics at CUHK-Shenzhen expected to graduate in 2023.

 ## Seeking positions!
 With a strong interest in the nature of physics and chemistry, I am seeking a postgraduate degree in computational chemistry/biology currently.